Tobiasloch/rkchess-minimax-ai/README.md

 This is a racing kings chess ai.
 I was building it in a university project a few years ago.
 It was originally written in c.
 Now i added a cpp gui around it to make it usable again.
 A good expanation for racing kings chess is given at [lichess.org](https://lichess.org/variant/racingKings).

+## AI Techniques

+Here a list of the used techniques:

+- Bitboards
+- Alpha-Beta Search
+- iterative depth search
+- Evaluation Table based on material value and positional values
+- Transposition Tables
+- Quiescence Search
+- start game tables
+- MTD(f)

+For a detailed description view i uploaded an excerpt from our project report into the repository.
+Here is the [Link](report.pdf)

 ## Usage

 Clone the project via the following command.